 Horta-Guinardó: for students and low budgets

-Probably the greenest district in Barcelona, Horta-Guinardó stretches from the centre to the Collserola nature reserve.
+Probably the greenest district in Barcelona, Horta-Guinardó stretches from the center to the Collserola nature reserve.
 Streets are mostly quiet and residential, though some are so steep that escalators have been installed.
-The neighbourhood’s inhabitants come from all over Spain and even around the world.
+The neighborhood’s inhabitants come from all over Spain and even around the world.

-You’ll find numerous parks and gardens and plenty of small independent shops with supermarkets and larger stores clustered in the former village centres.
+You’ll find numerous parks and gardens and plenty of small independent shops with supermarkets and larger stores clustered in the former village centers.

-There’s a large stock of two-bedroom apartments around €600–900, although apartments are typically fewer than 80 square metres; larger, nicer apartments start around €1,250 and upwards.
-Cycling is not recommended as the area is very hilly.
-Metro and bus lines provide links to the centre.
+There’s a large stock of two-bedroom apartments around €600–900, although apartments are typically fewer than 80 square meters; larger, nicer apartments start around €1,250 and upwards.
+Cycling is not easy, as the area is very hilly.
+Metro and bus lines provide links to the center.
 Cars have easy access to the motorway, but streets are narrow, often congested, and there is little parking.

 Sant Andreu: for peace and quiet

 Housing costs from €700–1,000 per month for a small, two-bedroom apartment, and upward of €1,250 for nicer and larger properties.
-Bus and metro routes connect to the centre.
-Cycling is also popular, but car parking is limited, and traffic often congested.
+Bus and metro routes connect to the center.
+Cycling is also popular, but car parking is sparse.